ProtagonistsWasTaken/crypto-versus/README.md

 \[Token] is expected to be a string value
 Any valid connection token can be used

-Optionnal additional info
+Optional additional info

-    {"username":[Username], "password":[Password], "keyEnabled":[KeyEnabled]}

-\[KeyEnabled] is expected to be a boolean value
+    {"username":[Username],"password":[Password]}

 \[Username] and \[Password] are expected to be string values
-Legal characters that can be used for thoses parameters are:
+Legal characters that can be used for these parameters are:

 ABCDEFGHIJKLMNOPQRSTUVWXYZ1234567890-_.+<>(){}[]|:;~/\\'"